nelson-lang/nelson-gitbook/markdown/en/audio/README.md

-# Audio playback
+# Audio playback functions

-Audio playback functions.
+The audio module provides functions for reading, writing, analyzing, and playing audio files.

+It supports playback control through the audioplayer object, manipulation of playback properties, and metadata handling.

+It also includes utilities for signal conversion and sound generation.

 ## Functions